What Is Network Topology? | Types of Network Topology

 Hybrid topology

-Two common hybrid topologies are star-ring and star-bus.
-In a star-ring, the hubs of multiple star topologies are linked in a ring.
-In a star-bus, the hubs are connected using a bus structure.
+Two common examples are star-ring and star-bus topologies.
+In a star-ring setup, the hubs of several star networks are connected in a ring.
+In a star-bus setup, those hubs are linked using a bus structure.
+These designs blend the advantages of multiple topologies into a single system.

 Network topology tools and software

-Various tools are available for managing, configuring, and monitoring network topologies.
-These tools fall into three main categories: configuration and management tools, performance monitoring software, and topology mapping tools.
+Managing network topologies requires a range of tools that fall into three main categories: configuration and management tools, performance monitoring software, and topology mapping tools.

 Why is network topology important?